Bromvlieg/gm_bromsock/README.md

 Close()
 GetIP()
 GetPort()
+StartSSLClient() -- true/false, starts a TLS v1.2 session, and will use this for all following read and writes

 SetBlocking(bool)
 -- default this is true.
 You should not touch this, unless you know what you're doing